-Span for Low High Inclusion id > 10 AND id < 5 null null Ø (NEITHER)
+Span range for low high inclusion id > 10 AND id < 5 null null 0 (NEITHER)

 This is a special case.
-Span will be Low: 10, High:5, Inclusion:0.
+Span will be low: 10, high:5, inclusion:0.
 In this case, the start value is higher than the end value and will not produce results, so the span is converted to EMPTY SPAN.
+Empty Span will not do any IndexScan.